flashapply/blog/publications/what-is-flashapply/index.md

 When you're ready to apply, simply click **"Apply on LinkedIn"** to trigger the automation process.
 FlashApply takes over, searching for relevant jobs and applying to them one by one.
 If it encounters a question requiring your input, it references your personal knowledge base for answers.
 In cases where no answer is found, it uses "NIKB" (Not In Knowledge Base) as a placeholder.

 ![FlashApply application steps](./flash-apply-steps.png)
-_How FlashApply answers questions on your behalf_
+_FlashApply Application Steps: How FlashApply Answers Questions on Your Behalf_

 > Since FlashApply runs in copilot mode by default, all applications are put in a queue for you to review before they are sent out.
 Even if you turn on "Auto-pilot," applications where not all the questions can be answered are still put in a queue for you to review.